 Germany’s historic cities had been flattened.
 They were now vast, rubble strewn voids messily squatting on the space once occupied by homes, offices, factories, palaces and cathedrals.
 The most lustrous of Germany’s cultural pearls, Dresden, had become a byword for complete and utter destruction.
 A perfect firestorm had been unleashed by the RAF and USAAF, towering whirlwinds of flames that sucked the life out of basement refuges.

 The scale of the destruction of urban Germany in the last months of the war was monumental.
 The new urban geography it forcibly created was barely comprehensible to the surviving population.
 The allied air forces had complete control over German airspace, and could comprehensively destroy their targets at will.

 Dresden became a symbol for this destruction – the poster child for the price Germany was paying for Nazi aggression.
 There were too many dead bodies to bury in the safety and, for reasons of both sanitation and sanity, the victims were burnt on massive pyres erected in the city’s historic Altmarkt.
-By the end there was enough ash to cover the vast marketplace in a layer 10 – 12 metres thick.
+By the end there was enough ash to cover the vast marketplace in a millimetre thick layer.